-For Canada’s chapter of the famous things across the globe series, we have asked our fellow travel blogger Alisson Browne of “Dreamer at Heart” What is Canada famous for?
-This is her incredible reply!
+For Canada’s chapter of the famous things across the globe series, we collaborated with our fellow travel blogger Alisson Browne of “Dreamer at Heart” to discuss What is Canada famous for?

-Canada, the second biggest country in the world, is divided into 10 provinces and 3 territories.
+Canada, the second biggest country in the world, is divided into ten provinces and three territories.
 Can you name them all?
 Canada’s 9.98 million square kilometers stretch from the Pacific Ocean in the west to the Atlantic Ocean in the east and northwards to the Arctic Ocean.
 It is hard to imagine such a vast country!

-This gorgeous nation is huge yet sparsely populated.
-Canada’s population is a relatively small 37.59 million.
+This gorgeous nation is vast yet sparsely populated.
+Canada’s population is relatively small, 37.59 million.

 Canada is known for its wide-open spaces, stunning landscapes, and cold weather, but other than that, what is Canada known for?
 Let’s explore!

 When was the last time you picked a Canadian out of a crowd?
-Usually friendly and reserved, Canadians have a reputation for the ultimate polite behavior.
+Usually friendly and reserved, Canadians are known for the ultimate polite behavior.
 Stand around in a crowd and pick out the Canadian by whoever is apologizing for the most.
 “I’m sorry.”
 “I apologize.”
 “Sorry.” and “Please, forgive me.” are the classic Canadian giveaway!

-Hint: here is another clue if you are trying to differentiate between a Canadian and an American.
-Canadians are famous for their use of “Eh” at the end of just about every sentence while Americans pepper their conversations with “Huh?”
+Hint: here is another clue if you are trying to differentiate between Canadians and Americans.
+Canadians are famous for using “Eh” at the end of just about every sentence, while Americans pepper their conversations with “Huh?”